Gohla/pie/tutorial/src/2_incrementality/5_context/index.md

 {{#include ../../../gen/2_incrementality/5_context/i_error_store.rs.diff:4:}}
 ```

-It took us a while, but now we've implemented an incremental build system with dynamic dependencies!
+It took us a while, but now we've implemented an incremental build system with dynamic dependencies 🎉.

-Instead of throwing a party, we should first write tests to see if it is indeed incremental, but also to check that it is correct.
+[//]: # (Instead of throwing a party, we should first write tests to see if it is indeed incremental, but also to check that it is correct.)

-## Tests
+[//]: # (Unfortunately, testing both incrementality and correctness is not easy, so we need to devote an entire chapter to creating the infrastructure for testing this.)